ShreyKumar/StudyCat/deliverable-01/iteration-01.plan.md

 ## Process

 Quick introduction and brief overview of potential project ideas.
+A vote took place to decide on the final idea.

 #### Roles & responsibilities